 - Block templates that you create and add to the theme

 When I create custom blocks, I usually create the block template first.
 The block template contains the code used on a post or page when the custom block is used in the editor.
 I created a file named

 block-cloudflare-stream.php and added the VideoObject schema in JSON format.
 I then used the

 block_field function – a plugin feature – where dynamic data would need to be inserted.
-I included some if statements to make the square and portrait image optional and inserted some native WordPress functions to output the date and URL.
 This is what the code looks like:

 Additionally, I made a preview page that is displayed in the editor when the custom block is added to a post or page.
 It’s named

 preview-cloudflare-stream.php and it appears when you’re not editing the custom block.

 I’ve made these files available to download and use.
 This should make adding the custom block easier for you and give you a better idea of how the code looks in the PHP pages.